pkozhevnikov/quizzly/model/quiz-model.md

 grouped by **Section**s.
 Sections may be reordered within a Quiz, Items may be reordered within a Section.

-Generally, an Item is a question with a multi-choice answer, consists of:
+An Item is a question with a multi-choice answer which consists of:

  * *Intro* - question text
  * *Definition* - a *Statement* with text of question details and optional image
  * *Hints* - an ordered set of variants of the answer, every variant is a set of alternative Statements, that consists of text and optional image
- * *Hints visible* flag - whether hints should be visible to Testees
+ * *Hints visible* flag whether hints should be visible to Testees
  * *Solutions* - list of indexes of correct hints

 Hints may be reordered within an Item.